How to Pack for Bikepacking: 6 Expert Packing Tips You Need to Know

 • Foods you don’t use during the day

-These belong in your frame bag or at the bottom of panniers.
+These should go in the frame bag or at the bottom of your panniers.

 Conclusion

-So there you have it: 6 Expert Packing Tips on How to Pack for Bikepacking.
+So there you have it: 6 Expert Packing Tips You Need to Know

 Do you have any questions about bikepacking or hiking?
 Just comment here or drop me a message on Instagram!